-20 The Competitive Compensation Initiative (CCI) provides merit-based salary increases on a special scale that is pegged to national salary data for law schools.
+&lt;sup>20 The Competitive Compensation Initiative (CCI) provides merit-based salary increases on a special scale that is pegged to national salary data for law schools.
 The CCI was supported by the Senate's Budget Committee and approved by the central administration; the funding is provided through Law's revenue-generating programs.
 The CCI was instituted in 2008.

 Other units.
-As Figure 9J (below) indicates, within this group of smaller decanal units, salary differences for women are +2.3% in submodel 3 and +5.0% in submodel 4.
-Salary differences for Asian faculty are negative and somewhat larger than the differences found at the campus level.
+As Figure 9J (below) indicates, within this group of smaller decanal units, salary differences for women are -0.7% in submodel 3 and +2.9% in submodel 4.
+Salary differences for Asian faculty are negative and somewhat larger in submodel 4 (-2.7%) than the differences found at the campus level.
 For URG faculty, they are positive for both models.
-Time-series studies suggest that negative differences for women have become smaller over the past decade; while negative differences for Asian faculty have become larger, though the last four years saw a small decrease in some of these negative differences.
+Time-series studies suggest that negative differences for women have become smaller over the past decade; while negative differences for Asian faculty have been somewhat volatile but persistent.